n3ddu8/devcontainer-template/README.md

 ## :toolbox: What’s in the box?

-This repo is a buffet of options for spinning up a Python devcontainer with all the bells, whistles, and unnecessary complexity you secretly enjoy:
+This repo is a buffet of options for spinning up a Python devcontainer with all the bells, whistles, and unnecessary complexity you secretly enjoy.
+Pick your branch, pick your poison:

-- .devcontainer.json — launches a scratch container using a prebuilt image.
+- main — includes a basic .devcontainer.json that launches a scratch container using a prebuilt image.
 Fast, clean, and boring.
-- .devcontainer.dockertemplate — builds from a Dockerfile.
+- dockerfile — builds from a Dockerfile with a .devcontainer.json alongside.
 Because you like pain.
-- .devcontainer.composetemplate — builds from docker-compose.yaml.
+- dockercompose — builds from docker-compose.yaml with a .devcontainer.json and Dockerfile.
 For when one container just isn’t enough.

-Swap in whichever config suits your mood.
+Choose your flavor.
 Or don’t.
 I’m not your manager.

 ## :snake: The Dockerfile